extrange/personal-blog/docs/blog-posts/2022-07-10-win11-vm-gpu-passthrough.md

   <figcaption>Gaming on a laptop remotely with Nvidia Gamestream using mobile data</figcaption>
 </figure>

-After completing this guide, you will have a Windows 11 headless VM that can be accessed via:
+After completing this guide, you will have a Windows 11 **headless** virtual machine that can be accessed via:

 -   [Moonlight][moonlight]/[Steam Link][steam-link] for high performance gaming
 -   RDP for less demanding tasks